-Park Ciutadella (Parc de la Ciutadella) is located in Ciutat Vella, Barcelona, Catalonia.
+Ciutadella Park (Parc de la Ciutadella) located in Ciutat Vella, Barcelona, Catalonia.
 This 17 hectares large park forms a green oasis close to the historical crowded area of Barcelona.
-For a few decades after its establishment in the 19th century, this was considered be the only popular green area in the city at this time.
-This was seen to be packed out with tourists and locals who used this area for fun and quality time with family and children in Barcelona.
+For a few decades after its establishment in the 19th century, this was well-known as the only popular green area in the city at this time.
+Moreover, this was seen to be packed out with tourists and locals who used this area for fun and quality time with family and children in Barcelona.

 The park’s wide range of different attractions suit the needs of every individual, from its substantial zoo, a lake, sculptures, a museum and a massive fountain designed by Josep Fontsere.
 This park is also considered to be quite optimal for sports such as boating in the lake or cycling as well as jogging for those of you who entice for a healthy lifestyle.
 Both the bikes and the boats are available for hire.

 History of Ciutadella Park – The Citadel

 After a long 13 month siege in 1714, Barcelona fell to the army of King Phillips during the war of Spanish Succession.
 To be able to keep direct control over Barcelona the king built the largest fortress; a star-shaped “Citadel" or “Ciutadella" in Europe.
 A part of the district was demolished to make way for this fortress.
 However, the neighborhood was rebuilt after 30 years and is nowadays known as ‘Barceloneta’.

-The Zoo is considered to be the main attraction of Park Ciutadella.
+The Zoo considered being the main attraction of Park Ciutadella.
 Over 7.500 animals representing four hundred different species can be found in this zoo which occupies about thirteen hectares of the park.
-Some of the most famous animals of the zoo include Gorillas, orangutans, dolphins, cheetahs, wolves, snow leopards, crocodile, and alligators.
+In addition, some of the most famous animals of the zoo include Gorillas, orangutans, dolphins, cheetahs, wolves, snow leopards, crocodile, and alligators.
 This was also home to the famous Albino Gorilla Snowflake which attracted many tourists and locals.
 Unfortunately, this star attraction died in 2003.

 Apart from the usual visits, a different type of guided tours and other activities are offered like over 20 different types of diverse workshops, field trips for children, excursions, personal training and educational courses and subjects in zoology for adults.